 How to make the recipe

-- Add cashews to a blender jar and pulse a few times until it turns to powder.
-Do not run the blender for long time as the cashews begin to release oil and turn lumpy.
+- Do not run the blender for long time as the cashews begin to release oil and turn lumpy.

 How to make kaju katli

-- Add sugar and water to a non stick pan.
+- Add ¾ cup sugar and 90 ml water to a non stick pan.
 Heat & dissolve it well.

 - When the sugar melts off completely and begins to boil rapidly, add the cashew powder.
 Lower the heat.

-- Keep stirring and cook until slightly thick.
-Then pour rosewater and ghee.
-You can also add cardamom powder.
+- Keep stirring and cook on a medium heat until slightly thick.

 Check if mixture is ready

-- Next Transfer the cooked mixture immediately to a greased plate or butter paper.
-Let the temperature come down to warm or slightly hot.
+- Let the temperature come down to warm or slightly hot.

 - Place the ball on a greased aluminum foil or a butter paper and cover it.

 - Water: Please stick on to the quantity of water mentioned in the recipe.
 If you add even little more water than mentioned in the recipe, you will have to cook the mixture for longer.
-This will alter the taste of kaju katli.
+This may alter the taste of kaju katli making it chewy.

 - You can also boil the sugar syrup until it reaches 1 string consistency.
 Then add the cashew powder.
 Mix well and add ghee.
 Cook until the mixture leaves the sides of the pan.
 When it cools down a bit.
 Knead it well and follow as mentioned above.

-- Before adding the cashew powder, make sure sugar has melted completely and has begun to boil well.
+- Before adding the cashew powder, make sure sugar has dissolved completely and has begun to boil well.

 1. Add cashews to a blender jar.
 I had used cashews from fridge.
 I split open the cashews and then dry roasted on a low flame until crunchy.
 I used 1 & 1/2 cups split cashews which weighed 200 grams.